BuGlessRB/remixml/README.md

       [HTML entities](https://dev.w3.org/html5/html-author/charref).
     - `uric`<br />
       URI component: encodes URI arguments in an URL.
-    - `path`<br />
-      Path component; performs a lossy transformation of the value into a format that can be inserted into a path:
-      - Cast to lowercase.
-      - Replace diacritics by their ASCII equivalent.
-      - Replace all strings of non-alphanumeric characters with single dashes.
-      - Strip dashes from start and end.
     - `json`<br />
       Encodes as a [JSON](https://www.json.org/) string.
     - `none`<br />